Ollerton: Public transport

 Ollerton is served by Stagecoach Mansfield, Travel Wright.
 Stagecoach Bassetlaw run the Sherwood Arrow between Worksop/Retford-Ollerton-Nottingham every 60 minutes.

 Ollerton was served by a station on the Shirebrook to Lincoln line.
-The line is in use for track testing between Dukeries Junction and Shirebrook.
-But the through route closed to Lincoln in 1980.
-The station survives and there is some ambition to reinstate passenger train services to the town by using the current test track line from Shirebrook on the Robin Hood Line to a terminus at Ollerton.
-With possible stations at Warsop and Edwinstowe.
+The line is in use for track testing between Dukeries Junction and Shirebrook, but the through route to Lincoln closed in 1980.
+There has been some ambition to reinstate passenger train services to the town by using the current test-track route from Shirebrook on the Robin Hood Line to a terminus at Ollerton, with potential stations at Warsop and Edwinstowe.